American College and University Presidents Climate Commitment (ACUPCC)

 The City of Oberlin is committed to reducing community-wide greenhouse gas emissions to below zero, while striving to balance the environmental, social, and economic interest of the Oberlin community.
 In 2007, the City became one of the first Ohio members of ICLEI-Local Governments for Sustainability.
 In 2011, the City completed the first three of five milestones set by ICLEI by conducting a baseline greenhouse gas emissions inventory and developing a climate action plan.

 In accordance with membership in ICLEI and the Climate Positive Development Program agreement, the City developed and adopted a Climate Action Plan in 2011.
 The plan set systematic goals of reducing the baseline inventory emissions by 50% by 2015, 75% by 2030, and 100% by 2050.
-The City is on track to reach the first milemarker through a power purchase agreement to receive 90% renewable electricity by 2015.
+The City is on track to reach the first milemarker through a power purchase agreement to receive 90% renewable electricity by the end of 2015.

 The City of Oberlin's comprehensive Climate Action Plan can be found online here.